gerges15/gerges15/README.md

 I believe in building secure, efficient, and elegant blockchain solutions—and yes, I'm already hands-on with smart contract development and OS fundamentals.

-So, be smart… and make a contract with me. 😉

 ### Rapid Fire